science-en-poche/yelandur/API.md

 will return all experiments that have at least one collaborator whose id contains the string "example".

-Finally, note that "deep queries" do not work, i.e. you can only query with operators at the surface level: operators cannot be combined, and embedded data cannot be queried (e.g. looking for profiles that have an `age` field set to 25 by doing something like `GET /profiles?profile_data__age=25` will not work).
+Note that "deep queries" do not work, i.e. you can only query with operators at the surface level: operators cannot be combined, and embedded data cannot be queried (e.g. looking for profiles that have an `age` field set to 25 by doing something like `GET /profiles?profile_data__age=25` will not work).
 Any attempt to do so will return a `400` error.

+Finally, doubled queries also don't work: if you query `GET /profiles?n_results=1&n_results=2` the second `n_results` will be silently ignored.

 ### Query errors